iamyacin/iamyacin/README.md

-- 👋 Hi, I’m YASSINE DAOUJI, I'm certified IBM Big Data Engineer.
+- 👋 Hi, I’m YASSINE DAOUJI, I'm a Data Engineer.
 - 🌱 I’m interested in Data Engineering and Analytics.
 - 👀 I'm looking forward to collaborating on projects related to my specialty.
 - 📫 Reach me at https://linkedin.com/in/yassine-daouji.